How to Make Money Online From Writing So That You Don’t Waste Your Time

 Live more.

 You have to actually live.
-The more experiences that you go through, the more stories that you have to share.
-It’s tough to find motivation to write if you never do anything interesting.
+The more experiences you have, the more stories you have to share.
+Finding motivation to write is tough if you never do anything interesting.

 It will take years before you feel like a decent writer.
 Don’t stress if your first few pieces don’t take off.